pajachiet/pymongo-schema/README.md

 A way to compare the schema dictionaries and highlights the differences.

+## Test than a mongo schema can be mapped tosql

+- test for the presence of mongo types in the mapping
+- look for mixes of list and scalar, that are currently not supported by mongo-connector-postgresql
+- look for the presence of an '_id'

+## Complete filter functionalities

+- Implement includeFields

 ## Tackle bigger databases
 This code has been only used on a relatively small sized Mongo database, on which it was faster than Variety.